-Low battery shutdown is a protective measure to prevent deep discharge of the battery and/or to make sure that the starting batteries have enough power to start the vehicle.
+Low Battery Shutdown is a protective measure to prevent deep discharge of the battery and/or to make sure that the starting batteries have enough power to start the vehicle.

-NOTE: If the inverter is shutdown in a low battery condition, the unit will go into a hard shutdown for under voltage protection (UVP) if the battery is not charged up to the inverter's auto recovery voltage of 13.5 V after 15 minutes.
+NOTE: If the inverter is shutdown in low battery conditions, the unit will go into a hard shutdown for under voltage protection (UVP) if the battery is not charged up to the inverter's auto recovery voltage of 13.5 V after 15 minutes.
 The inverter will be completely off and there will be zero current drawn in UVP.
-Cycling the "On/ Off" control will immediately restart the inverter if the voltage is above the low battery threshold at the DC input terminals.
+Cycling the "On/ Off" switch (remote switch only for "R" suffix) will immediately restart the inverter if the voltage is above the low battery threshold at the DC input terminals.